canastro/blog/content/blog/2019-01-01---react-ui-lib-part1/index.md

 # Create your first story

-As mentioned before, we conventioned to have our stories next to our components with the prefix **.stories.jsx**.
-So lets create a file called
-**styled-button.stories.jsx** next to our component with the following content:
+As mentioned in the storybook configuration, we conventioned to have our stories next to our components with the prefix **.stories.jsx**.
+So lets create a file called **styled-button.stories.jsx** next to our component with the following content:

 ```js
 import React from 'react';